 The NARF Legal Review is published semi-annually and provides updates on NARF’s cases and information on other timely Indian law topics.
-The most recent edition examines some of NARF’s cases from the winter of 2023 through spring of 2024.
+The most recent edition examines some of NARF’s cases from the Summer of 2024 through through Fall of 2024.
 NARF’s cases featured in this edition of the Legal Review include:

 You can learn more about NARF’s work, current and past, in the Legal Review archive.